SalsaBoy990/uifactory/src/posts/2019-10-27-cat-design-language-system-using-algolia-docsearch.md

   Case study.
 type: blog
 ---
-I am trying to sum up my UI design workflow, e.g. the set of principles, tricks I use, guideline I follow etc. In order to speed up and make my design proccess more effective.
+I am trying to sum up my UI design workflow, e.g. the set of principles, tricks I use, guideline I follow etc. In order to speed up and make my design process more effective.
 So, I am working on a **design language system** of a kind called CAT.

 **CAT** is based on three pillars:
 - Common sense (hold on to conventions, keep good practices worked in the past)